 The Active 110 does feature a water bottle holder which is always nice to see and also comes with a 12-month parts and labour warranty from York.

 For some, this bike will do a job and if you are only going to use it casually to raise your heart rate now and again, or to improve your mobility a bit, then this could be a good choice.
-But, if you're looking to use your bike regularly and want to improve your fitness levels and/or lose some weight, then we'd recommend increasing your budget a little and opting for something that can do more than the Active 110.
+But, if you're looking to use your bike regularly and want to improve your fitness levels and/or lose some weight, then we'd recommend increasing your budget and opting for something that can do more than the Active 110.
 The DKN AM-E does cost a bit more but is currently on offer and is undoubtedly superior in build quality, which counts if you're using your bike regularly, and also provides a richer experience - and that helps a lot when you've set yourself some targets!

 York Active 110 Specifications